 Tax refunded to an employee

 If you make a refund of tax and USC to your employee you should report this in the payroll submission.
 This will then be reflected in your monthly statement.
-Your liability for that period will be reduced accordingly, where appropriate.
+Your liability for that period will be reduced accordingly.